 One of the most critical steps in winemaking or beer making is sanitising and sterilisation.

 Failing to do these steps properly or eliminating them can ruin your drink.

-Clean and sterilise the lid of your primary fermenter first, then you can place it upside down on a clean surface and put your smaller items on it (floating thermometer, stirring spoon, hydrometer,) until ready to use.
+Clean and sterilise the lid of your primary fermenter first.
+Then you can place it upside down on a clean surface and put your smaller items on it (floating thermometer, stirring spoon, hydrometer) until ready to use.

 Clean your glass carboys with warm water and VWP sterilising solution.
 Do not use hot water; this can cause the carboy to BREAK.

-When you are sterilising, get a trigger spray bottle and fill it with your stock solution of sulphite.
+When sterilising, get a trigger spray bottle and fill it with your stock solution of sulphite.
 When it is time to sanitise, you can quickly spray the inside and outside of the fermenter, racking tubes, syphon hose, spoons e.t.c., varying the spray to liberally coat large surfaces or directing a straight stream down your racking tube.
 If you have a one-litre spray bottle, you can mix your sulphite solution directly in the sprayer, using two level teaspoons of sulphite to one litre of water.